If you took a glance at the best Henry Hoover vacuum cleaners, you would have a smile on your face.

 The James Hoover is the frugal member of the Henry Hoover family.

-If you were on the lookout for an affordable Henry Hoover vacuum which still provides a great cleaning performance, this is the vacuum you need.
+If you were on the lookout for an affordable Henry Hoover vacuum, this is the vacuum you need.

 When it comes to the bags that are inside the vacuum, we were impressed with how effective the HepaFlo bags were in capturing dust.